StayGoldCrypto/TREAL/P1/README.md

-# Simple Wallet DApp on Vara Network
+# Simple Wallet DeFi on Vara Network

 ## Notice
 This demo is partial and only shows the main idea for this project, is not fully functional with VaraNetwork smart contracts yet.